netless-io/fastboard/README.md

 ### Netless Apps

+To develop your own app, see [Write you a Netless App](./docs/en/app.md).

 #### Register & Insert Apps

 Except for built-in apps in Fastboard, you can also insert your own apps.
 To do that,